What are abbreviations, acronyms and initialisms?

 This short three-chapter reader first introduces the general concepts of abbreviations before categorising these structures in Chapter 2 into their seven different types and providing exploration of the relevant rules of pronunciation, punctuation and pluralisation.
 Finally, Chapter 3 offers a comprehensive list of the most useful abbreviations and their meanings for the studious English academic.

 What is an abbreviation?

 The word ‘abbreviate’ means to shorten, and so an ‘abbreviation’ is when either a word, phrase or longer piece of text has been reduced in length.
 Whether it’s an acronym, a contraction, an initialism or a logogram, there are many different types of abbreviation in use in the English language today:

 Some abbreviations such as the initialism ‘WHO’ are quite formal and are perfectly acceptable in academic writing, while others such as the acronym ‘lol’ are commonly found in more informal contexts – such as in internet forums or when texting a message between friends.
-As will be explored in detail in Lesson 2, abbreviations such as these should be avoided when writing university-level assignments.
+As will be explored in detail in Chapter 2, abbreviations such as these should be avoided when writing university-level assignments.

 What is the purpose of an abbreviation?